 Upload an affidavit of public posting along with pictures that demonstrate the posting and documentation of public hearings held for citizen participation purposes, if applicable.
+Proof of public posting should include, where possible, the dates of the first and last day of posting.
 Choose the applicable document type for the Citizen Participation Document Group by clicking "Create."